Central idea: God is merciful to sinners. Doctrine: Concupiscence and self-mastery. Practical application: Lenten activities.

 Doctrine: Concupiscence and self-mastery

-- An important consequence of original sin is concupiscence or an inclination to sin.
+- A consequence of original sin, important for us to know, is concupiscence or an inclination to sin.
 This inclination to do evil is also called the fomes peccati or “tinder for sin” (CCC 1254).

 - Concupiscence comes from sin, leads to sin, is an evil, but is not itself a sin (CCC 2515).